 Raspberries can be used for the following recipes or dishes:

 - Any desert

 - Raw snacks

 Strawberries can be used for the following recipes or dishes:

 - Raw snack

 The cost of food keeps rising and almost every trip to the supermarket seems to cost me more money.
 Therefore, I’m sure the price of food matters to most people.
-Let’s examine which one is better for price, raspberries or strawberries.
+Let’s examine which one is better for price.

 Raspberries cost 158% more than strawberries per one cup serving.
 Raspberries average cost per cup is $7.30 and the average price for strawberries per cup is $2.82.

 To conduct my own research, I checked three different supermarkets located in my area.
 All three supermarkets are on different levels of pricing.
 Walmart is the most economical and Fresh Direct being the most expensive.